 Have you ever tried something new only to feel like everyone thought you looked stupid?
 Or asked a question and felt like you had to be the only person present that didn’t actually know the answer?

 I have often felt that way in the civilian world like everyone was against me.

 When I first stepped into the FRG and spouses club, I was really surprised how supportive the others were…no question was stupid, every effort was appreciated.

 I certainly never felt stupid…out of place at times, yes, as it was a new world to me…but not stupid or unwelcome.
 They were all there to support me.

-Soldiers have chain of commands, battle buddies, chaplains, teams and platoons to help support them; but these people – mostly other spouses – were there for me.
+Soldiers have a chain of command, battle buddies, chaplains, teams, and platoons to help support them; but these people – mostly other spouses – were there for me.
 It was, to say the least, comforting.

 I was so far from home (we were stationed overseas in Germany) yet I was prepared to tackle this life all on my own and make it.
 How nice it was to see that I didn’t have to do it all alone as I thought.

 It’s even more astounding I think to know that the people who make these organizations run do it for FREE.
 They volunteer.